Xorlent/Canary-Cloudflare/README.md

       - Click "Save and deploy"
    - Click on the "Quick Edit" button at the top right area of the page
      - Copy and paste the full contents of the canary-request-syslog.js file into the editor window
      - Edit _authString_ to be a unique string value.
-This will be used with the Fetch-Canary-Syslog.ps1 script (COMING SOON).
+This will be used with the Fetch-Canary-Syslog.ps1 script
+### Canary Setup
-8. Log in to your [Canary account](https://canary.tools)
+1. Log in to your [Canary account](https://canary.tools)
     - Click on the "Gear" and then "Global Settings" to go to the Global Settings page.
-    - Click on Webhooks and paste the canary-block URL from step 5 into the "Generic" option.
+    - Click on Webhooks and paste the canary-block URL from Cloudflare Setup step 5 into the "Generic" option.
     - Select custom headers and add a header called, "auth" with a value of "canhasauthenticated" [screenshot](https://github.com/Xorlent/Canary-Cloudflare/blob/main/CanaryWebhookConfig.png) and click "Add."
-      - You can easily change this default authentication value by editing the JavaScript within the canary-block Worker.
+      - You can easily change this default authentication value by editing the JavaScript within the canary-receiver Worker.
+### Powershell Syslog Fetcher Setup
+1. Download Canary-Fetch-Syslog.ps1 and Canary-Fetch-Syslog-Config.xml
+2. Right-click each file, select Properties, check "Unblock" and click "Ok"
+3. Edit the xml file in Notepad according to your environment
+4. Save the files to an appropriate location for execution
+5. Create a scheduled task to execute Canary-Fetch-Syslog.ps1 as often as you would like, and ensure the "Run In" location is set

 ### Using/Testing
 - You can now trigger a Canary event
   - Alternately, you can re-open the code editor for the canary-receiver Worker (Setup step 5) and perform a POST request using the supplied ExampleRequest.json.